Table of contents

 Flow Kana claims a close-knit relationship with hundreds of small California heritage farmers.
-Many of these partner suppliers are multigenerational small batch croppers who consider themselves stewards of the land and use only organic methods.
-One farm might emphasize biodiversity.
-Another grower will highlight soil enriched with DIY compost.
-Both may rely on rainwater to minimize drain on natural resources.
+Many of these partner suppliers are multigenerational small-batch croppers who consider themselves stewards of the land and use only organic methods.
+One farm might emphasize biodiversity, and another grower will highlight soil enriched with DIY compost.
+Both may rely on rainwater to minimize the drain on natural resources.

-In common, all of the Flow Kana suppliers are committed to outdoor cultivation, which results in drastically lower greenhouse pollution than cannabis produced in warehouses.
+In common, all Flow Kana suppliers are committed to outdoor cultivation, resulting in drastically lower greenhouse pollution than cannabis produced in warehouses.

 As of August 2020, the Flow Kana business plan had raised $175 million in funding, according to Matador Network.
 The company’s 80-acre Mendocino County facility, established in 2018, is reportedly the world’s largest cannabis processing center.

-This “model where you’re empowering thousands of small farmers that tend to the land, that love the plant, that do it with intention … can actually bring craft and scale to the same equation.”
+This “model where you’re empowering thousands of small farmers that tend to the land that love the plant, that do it with intention … can bring craft and scale to the same equation.”

 2. Ocean Cannabis Company

-The Ocean Cannabis Company’s brand differentiator is its packaging, which the company describes as 100 percent sourced from reclaimed and recycled ocean plastic.
+The Ocean Cannabis Company’s brand differentiator is its packaging, which it describes as 100 percent sourced from reclaimed and recycled ocean plastic.
 Each Ocean Cannabis Company tube is estimated to count as 15 nonbiodegradable straws pulled from the waves.

 The Kikoko line of cannabis life enhancement products is produced from:

 - Sungrown cannabis using organic farming methods